 A careful analysis of the excitation dynamics reveals that excitation is accompanied by a significant ionization probability.
 We therefore plan to operate the ion trap such that the resulting He++ ions remain stored as signature for successfull excitations.
-We will further co-store an auxillary ion species with the He+ ions that serve as coolant (sympathetic cooling) and for detection (secular excitation).
+We will further co-store an auxillary Be+ ions with the He+ ions that serve as coolant (sympathetic cooling) and for detection (secular excitation).
 Based on the insight that frequency combs can excite two-photon transitions much like a cw laser of the same average power, we will use a high repetition rate XUV frequency comb for excitation.
 The XUV comb is generated by high-harmonic generation (HHG) of a NIR frequency comb.
 About 1µW average power focused to 1µm spot size yields an ionization rate of 1Hz.

-Akira Ozawa, Fabian Schmid, Thomas Udem
+Fabian Schmid, Akira Ozawa, Johannes Weitenberg, Thomas Udem

 If you are considering joining our team as a Bachelor, Master or PhD student, or as a Postdoc, please email to: Thomas Udem